youngzhou1999/readinglist/README.md

 k-nearest neighbor entropy estimator and random encoders.

+why random encoders(the intuition behind): representation of random encoder effectively captures information about similarity between states.

 #### Experiments and baselines

+exps: many abiliation exps. taansks in deepmind control suite and mingrid benchmark.

+baselines: DrQ, RAD, Dreamer.

 #### How to apply and anywhere

+how: I want to use re3 with dreamer in carla(mostly dreamer).

+anywhere:

+1. random encoder: many paper but this is interesting for suing entropy as exploration(usually in prediction based exploration).
+2. k-nearest neighbor: many papers illustrated in this paper(let to be further reading).

+#### Anything to further read

 [BACK TO LIST](#exploration)